DigiBP/Team-Watermelons/README.md

   - If no additional information is needed to solve the task, the customer is informed about the solution, and the ticket is closed.
   - If additional information is needed, the customer is being asked for the required information.
 In this case, an automated Mail is sent to the customer.
 If a response is received within two days, the task is distributed to the corresponding department again; if not, the customer is informed that the ticket will be closed.

+## Benefits of the To-Be Process 💪🏼😄
+The process is automated and digitalized and many pains are relived and gains created:
+-	The usage of form allows **storing structured data** at the very beginning of the process
+-	An **automated Case-ID** helps to facilitate the overview of all cases for helpica
+-	**Automated confirmation** of the request receipt eliminates uncertainties of customers who are wondering if their request has reached helpica.
+-	The performed **sentiment analysis support prioritizing** requests
+-	**Time savings** for Helpica, since requests are allocated to the department and a standardized process is followed across all departments
+-	**Quicker Handling** of the requests.
+Customers are replied much faster
+-	**Structured data**: all the data is collected in a structured form

 ## Make Scenario 1: Pre-process task